What is Internet privacy & why you should care

 Our privacy online is under threat, but there is a lot we can do to protect ourselves

+More and more of our daily lives are happening online and increasingly facilitated by single devices like smartphones.
+What we might not easily see, however, are the ways that our personal and collective privacy is being compromised right under our noses.
 It’s natural to expect that what we do online should be private: when we browse the web, send an email to a loved one, or make purchases, why should any of these things be different than going to a library, mailing a letter, or buying something in a store?
-In our life offline, afterall, if someone were to open our mail, come to our home uninvited, or track our movements around town, we would rightfully be alarmed.
+This article explains the evolving idea of internet privacy, why it is important, and what the main threats to privacy online are.

-What is internet privacy?
+##What is internet privacy?

-- How much responsibility does a web company, with whom we share personal information, have to protect this data that they store?
+Common Questions: What kinds of information and activities should be considered “private” when passing through or occurring on the “public” web?
+How much responsibility does a web company, with whom we share personal information, have to protect this data that they store?
+What kinds of information can web services share with third parties, and what should they be prohibited from sharing?

 Internet privacy: Jurisdictional efforts

-In the last decade, internet privacy has gradually risen to the level of public and legal attention, demanding governments recognize and work to protect it as a fundamental right of their citizens.
+Internet privacy has legal and jurisdictional definitions.
+While many constitutions protect personal privacy, online privacy lacked oversight at the web’s creation and remains a developing issue.
+Governments are now recognizing internet privacy as a fundamental right, with laws like the [GDPR](In the last decade, internet privacy has gradually risen to the level of public and legal attention, demanding governments recognize and work to protect it as a fundamental right of their citizens.
 Recent legislation like the General Data Protection Regulation (GDPR) in the European Union, which is the most robust governmental privacy protection law to date, is certainly an important step forward.

 Types of online data

-- Personal data (PD), or personal identifying information.
+There are two general legal classifications of data regarding your online privacy.
+As we will see below, the difference between them is crucial but also insufficient.
+Personal data (PD), or personal identifying information.
 PD refers to any personal information that can be used to directly identify a natural person, such as our home address or credit card number.
 This can also include attributes such as age, race, political affiliations, etc., insofar as these attributes specify or can be linkable to us as individuals.

 The problem of metadata leakage